-Each year the College Division enrolls approximately 230 students, ages 18 through 29, who have completed a year as a full-time college student.
+The College Division is for students ages 18 through 29 who will have completed at least one year as a full-time college student by the start date of your program.
 In addition to current undergraduates, many students in the program have graduated or are presently enrolled for graduate study.

 Students in the orchestral studies, piano, collaborative piano, classical guitar, and composition programs receive private lessons from Brevard's artist faculty and may participate in studio or masterclasses.
 Opera students receive private coachings in lieu of lessons.

 Instrumentalists have the opportunity for formal chamber music coaching with members of the artist faculty.

 Students have the opportunity to perform solo and chamber music in Brevard's student recitals.

 There are formal, required classes for students in Piano, Collaborative Piano, Composition, Classical Guitar, and Opera, and sectional rehearsals for students in Orchestral Studies.

 All BMC students may attend open rehearsals with world-renowned concert soloists.
 Students have the opportunity to attend on-campus orchestra, chamber, solo, and opera performances throughout the summer.